PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 2: End-to-end D-RaNGe

-Including the modifications to the custom memory controller and pumolib, implementing D-RaNGe and reduced-latency DRAM access required an additional \textbf{190} lines of Verilog and \textbf{74} lines of C code over \X's existing codebase.
-We conclude that our D-RaNGe implementation (i) provides a basis for \X developers to study end-to-end implementations of D-RaNGe, (ii) shows that \X's hardware and software components facilitate the implementation of new PuM mechanisms.
-Our reduced-latency DRAM access implementation provides a basis for other PuM techniques, such as DL-PUF~\cite{kim.hpca18}.
-We leave further exploration on end-to-end implementations of D-RaNGe and DL-PUF for future work.
+Including the modifications to the custom memory controller and pumolib, implementing D-RaNGe and reduced-latency DRAM access requires an additional \textbf{190} lines of Verilog and \textbf{74} lines of C code over \X's existing codebase.
+We conclude that our D-RaNGe implementation (i) provides a basis for \X developers to study end-to-end implementations of \omi{DRAM-based true random number generators}, (ii) shows that \X's hardware and software components facilitate the implementation of new {commodity DRAM based} PuM techniques\omi{, specifically those that are related to security}.
+Our reduced-latency DRAM access implementation provides a basis for other PuM techniques \omi{for security purposes}, such as \omi{the DRAM-latency physical unclonable functions (}DL-PUF~\cite{kim.hpca18}) \omi{and QUAC-TRNG~\cite{olgun2021quactrngieee} (Section~\ref{sec:use-cases})}.
+We leave further exploration on end-to-end implementations of D-RaNGe\omi{, DL-PUF, and QUAC-TRNG, as well as end-to-end analyses of \omu{the} security benefits they provide using PiDRAM} for future work.